FutureV0lt/PL-Providers-Cloudstream/README.md

-# `Cloudstream3 Plugin Repo Template`
+# `Cloudstream3 Polish Providers Plugin WIP`

-Template for a [Cloudstream3](https://github.com/recloudstream) plugin repo

-**⚠️ Make sure you check "Include all branches" when using this template**
+A plugin for Cloudstream3 featuring only Polish providers

 ## Getting started with writing your first plugin